DieterReinert/Lets-Go-Digimon/README.md

-# Digimon-Showdown
+# Digimon Showdown: Dimensional Rift

-This is the official Digimon Showdown repository.
+This is the official Digimon Showdown: Dimensional Rift repository.

 This is to be used with [Pokémon Showdown](https://github.com/Zarel/Pokemon-Showdown).